protontypes/open-sustainable-technology/README.md

 - [Homeassistant E3DC Integration](https://github.com/fl4p/batmon-ha) - Monitor and control various Battery management systems (BMS) over Bluetooth and send the results to Home Assistant.

 ### Hydrogen

+> **What?** A method of storing and delivering energy by converting electricity to hydrogen via electrolysis and back to electricity using fuel cells or combustion.

+> **How?** These tools help simulate and model hydrogen fuel cells and hybrid systems; analyze hydrogen production, storage, and infrastructure; assess safety and risk scenarios; and optimize hydrogen integration into gas and multi-energy networks.

 - [OPEM](https://github.com/ECSIM/opem) - A modeling tool for evaluating the performance of proton exchange membrane fuel cells.
 - [gopem](https://github.com/ECSIM/gopem) - GOPEM is a graphical user interface of OPEM.
 - [pem-dataset1](https://github.com/ECSIM/pem-dataset1) - Proton Exchange Membrane Fuel Cell Dataset.